antarctica/assets-tracking-service/docs/dev.md

 ## Dependencies

-### `arcgis` dependency

-The [`arcgis`](https://developers.arcgis.com/python/) package (ArcGIS API for Python) is not included in the main package dependencies because it is incompatible with Poetry and depends on a large number of dependencies that we don't need.

-This dependency therefore needs to be installed manually after the main project dependencies are installed.

 ### Vulnerability scanning

-The [Safety](https://pypi.org/project/safety/) package is used to check dependencies against known vulnerabilities.
+The [Safety](https://pypi.org/project/safety/) package checks dependencies for known vulnerabilities.

 **WARNING!** As with all security tools, Safety is an aid for spotting common mistakes, not a guarantee of secure code.
 In particular this is using the free vulnerability database, which is updated less frequently than paid options.